Clifton Hill

 Population growth drivers in Clifton Hill are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The Clifton Hill statistical area (Lv2) had an estimated population of around 6,337 as of Nov 2025, reflecting a decrease of 269 people since the 2021 Census.
-The ABS reported a population of 6,606 in the 2021 Census.
-AreaSearch's estimate is based on resident population data from June 2024 and validated new addresses since the Census date.
-This results in a population density ratio of 3,283 persons per square kilometer, placing Clifton Hill (SA2) in the upper quartile nationally according to AreaSearch assessments.
-Over the past decade, ending in 2021, Clifton Hill (SA2) demonstrated a compound annual growth rate of 2.0%, outperforming its SA3 area.
-Overseas migration contributed approximately 47.0% of population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+As of Feb 2026, Clifton Hill's population is estimated at around 6,341, reflecting a decrease since the 2021 Census which reported a population of 6,606.
+This change was inferred from AreaSearch's resident population estimate of 6,304 in June 2024 and additional validated new addresses since the Census date.
+The suburb's population density is 3,285 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
+Over the past decade, Clifton Hill demonstrated a compound annual growth rate of 2.0%, outpacing its SA3 area.
+Overseas migration contributed approximately 47.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for Clifton Hill released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population